-The proposed action will nourish Town Neck Beach thereby adding habitat for piping plovers and least terns which currently nest at the eastern end of the beach resulting in a beneficial effect.
-A wider high tide beach may attract additional nesting pairs of piping plovers, but we are unable to predict if additional nesting will occur and/or how many pairs may be added to the area.
+The proposed action will nourish Town Neck Beach thereby adding habitat for piping plovers and least terns which currently nest at the eastern end of the beach.
 Direct impacts to listed species will be avoided by constructing the project between October 1 and December 31 which is outside of the time of year that species are typically present in the area.
 No work associated with the project (except for dune planting), equipment, or construction materials will take place or be present on the beach between April 1 and August 31 to avoid direct impacts.
-The contract documents will be written such that all equipment associated with construction shall be removed from the beach by March 31 regardless of weather or mechanical delays.

 American beachgrass will be planted on the dunes primarily in the western portion of the project area.
 No planting will take place on dunes east of the boardwalk where the majority of plover and tern nesting occurs so as not to present hiding places for predators.
-Dune plantings of American beachgrass may occur in the following year, during times best for planting success.
-If nesting activity is observed west of the boardwalk before or during plantings, beachgrass planting will take place from September 1 through March 31 or will cease and resume during the aforementioned timeframe.
+Dune plantings of American beachgrass may occur after December 31, but this work is not expected to cause adverse impacts since terns and plovers typically nest east of the boardwalk.